Killarney RFC: The club emerges in its current form (1983)

-It was then in 1983 that the club was re-established yet again with Seán O’Sullivan becoming Club Secretary just as he did 30 years before.
-Junior Finnegan (later a club President) was appointed coach; Liam McGuire was elected treasurer and Conor O’Mahony as captain.
+It was then in 1983 that the club was re-established yet again with Seán O’Sullivan becoming club secretary just as he did 30 years before.
+Junior Finnegan (later a club president) was appointed coach; Liam McGuire was elected treasurer and Conor O’Mahony as captain.
 The players who joined up included the Fullers (Mike, John, and Declan), the Sullivans (Kevin, Dee and Ben), Seamus Kelly, Pete O’Sullivan, John Dermody, John O’Connor, Dave Whitby, Dan McSweeney, Mike Sheehan, Ger O’Leary, Mike McGuire and the officers mentioned above.
-Early results were encouraging and while the successes of the 1950s didn't happen the club still won the Munster Junior 3 Cup in 1985.
-Those involved were determined to keep the club going and indeed many of those mentioned above are still actively involved in the club today.
+Early results were encouraging and, while the successes of the 1950s did not happen, the club still won the Munster Junior 3 Cup in 1985.
+Those involved were determined to keep the club going, and indeed many of those mentioned above are still actively involved in the club today.

-The club struggled for success in recent times largely languishing in the bottom half of Division 3 of the Munster Junior League.
-However the arrival of Bill Stack as coach in 2008 who forged a strong partnership with then manager Luke O'Sullivan led to an improvement in the club's fortunes though not immediately.
-The Division was split in two for the 2008/09 season and when Killarney lost their first 4 league games it looked like being a disaster.
-However they then went on to win 7 games in a row to put themselves into contention for promotion with their final game away to their great rivals Castleisland, being played under lights at Crageens.
+The club struggled for success in recent times, largely languishing in the bottom half of Division 3 of the Munster Junior League.
+However, the arrival of Bill Stack as coach in 2008, who forged a strong partnership with then manager Luke O'Sullivan, led to an improvement in the club's fortunes, though not immediately.
+The division was split in two for the 2008/09 season, and when Killarney lost their first 4 league games it looked like being a disaster.
+However, they then went on to win 7 games in a row to put themselves into contention for promotion, with their final game away to their great rivals Castleisland, being played under lights at Crageens.
 Killarney needed to win to move into 2nd place and led 18-14 when the game moved into injury time.
-A further 13 minutes were played during which Castleisland scored a breakaway try.
-A long range penalty (the last kick of the game) was missed for Killarney and the dream was over.
+A further 13 minutes were played, during which Castleisland scored a breakaway try.
+A long-range penalty (the last kick of the game) was missed for Killarney and the dream was over.
 Highlight of that season was undoubtedly the 13–12 win over Shannon in the Munster Junior Plate, with an injury time penalty being the winning score.
 They also reached the semi-final of the Martin O’Sullivan Cup losing out to Waterford City.

 The 2009/10 season saw the club fulfill a long-term ambition in gaining promotion to Division 2 of the Munster Junior League.
 The effort put in by both players and management paid off in a dramatic season finale, as they won the promotion play-off over Charleville 21–20 with an injury time penalty.
 Fielding a 2nd XV for the season for the first time was a huge boost for the club and the panel of players has now grown considerably.